Nouster/get_psn_library/README.md

 # get_psn_library

+:warning: The database schema was modified throughout the project to adapt to what I could use from the API and the implementations I wanted to put in place to make the application useful for other users.
+New table to implements users (sign up form) and to save their token, new table to store games that do not yet have a release date.
+Ability to create a CRUD for user's desired games...

 ## Data Conceptual Model
 ### Management rules
 * A user has an identifier, unique pseudo, a password, and a token